 18th-19th: Oddities Flea Market at the Globe Theatre

 I was so happy to learn that this event was returning to LA for a second time.
-This year the market will take place across two days.
+This year the market will take place across two days, plus there’s an after-party that will include dark and bizarre performances!
 Read my review of last year’s festivities here.

 3rd-4th: Midsummer Scream at Long Beach Convention Center